 2022 CCA Annual Conference: Rebuilding Community

-Our speakers: View the latest speaker update here.
+Our speakers: View the speaker list here.

-WHO IS THIS CONFERENCE FOR?
+WHO WAS THIS CONFERENCE FOR?

 Not-for-profit adult and community education (ACE) organisations

-- CEOs and other senior managers
+• CEOs and other senior managers

-- VET managers and senior trainers
+• VET managers and senior trainers

-- Boards of Directors and senior volunteers
+• Boards of Directors and senior volunteers

-- Marketing and Promotions managers
+• Marketing and Promotions managers

-- Coordinators, planners, project managers, liaison officers and outreach specialists
+• Coordinators, planners, project managers, liaison officers and outreach specialists

 Government, researchers and other organisations